Corvimae/universal-pokemon-randomizer-zx/README.md

 Based on the Universal Pokemon Randomizer by Dabomstew

+**This is a fork that adds Imposter to the Bad Ability list, for use in Gen 5+ Ironmon-style challenges.**

 # Info

 This fork was originally made to make some minor tweaks and fixes, but became a bit more ambitious since 2020.
 There are several new features and supported games (including 3DS games) compared to the original Universal Pokemon Randomizer.